 YouTube is the largest free online video streaming service platform.
-In this YouTube competitors analysis we take a look at YouTube competitors and evaluate the company’s strengths and weaknesses.
+In this YouTube competitors analysis, we look at competitors and evaluate the company’s strengths and weaknesses.

 More About YouTube

 YouTube was launched in 2005 by Jawed Karim, Steve Chen, and Chad Hurley.
 When it was founded, the goal was for it to be a dating site, but it soon metamorphosed into the video content giant we know it today.

 Google noticed YouTube’s potential and eventually bought the company in 2006 for $1.65 billion.

 At the time, YouTube had only 65 employees and had not monetized yet.

 Today, the company employs no less than 5,000 people, and it gets most of its money from ad revenue.